domvwt/msc-thesis/thesis/thesis.md

 Recent work by @dumitrescuAnomalyDetectionGraphs2022 demonstrates how local neighbourhood features and statistical scores can be used in Anti-Money Laundering (AML) models.
 Relevant features included unsupervised anomalous node detection techniques [@akogluOddballSpottingAnomalies2010] and local neighbourhood connectivity features [@molloyGraphAnalyticsRealtime2016] calculated on *reduced egonets*.
 A strength of the study is that it was conducted on genuine labelled transactional data with positive results.
 The authors did not implement any GNN or other deep learning approaches for comparison.

 @fronzetticolladonUsingSocialNetwork2017 explore a range of social network analysis techniques for identifying money laundering using data kept by an Italian factoring company.
-The authors found that constructing many networks from different projections of the graph entities improved the power of individual risk metrics.
+The authors found that constructing numerous networks from different projections of the graph entities improved the power of individual risk metrics.
 Degree centrality was determined to be a significant predictor of risk in all cases, while in certain scenarios network constraint proved to be informative.
-We note that the results obtained are for clients of a single business and that additional work is required to demonstrate wider validity.
+We note these results are for clients of a single business and that additional work is required to demonstrate wider validity.

 ### Anomaly Detection for Graphs